The drivers in the mighty yellow snow plows you may have encountered recently on provincial roads don’t just sit around the rest of the year.

 Mainroad is now on the 15th year of its contract.
 “Once you have one in, you’re in for a little while,” he says with a slight smile.
 His plan is to be around for a “little while” longer.

 By the time snow blanketed Southern Vancouver Island, Mainroad had already prepared by laying down some groundwork, literally.
 The team checked weather reports and, when there was snow warnings, took them seriously.

 Cowley says Mainroad started repair work on their trucks in October.
 He provides the province with their winter plan, with “evidence their trucks were ready.”
 They trained their staff and stocked up on sand and salt.
 Whenever snow is forecasted, they send out patrols to look for icy spots and “pre-treat” civil roads with a salt brine solution to keep the salt from sticking.

 “It’s what we do,” Cowley adds.

-The now historic levels of snowfall Greater Victoria accumulated in February are the types of storms that are becoming more common, Cowley says.
+The now-historic levels of snowfall Greater Victoria accumulated in February are the kinds of storms that are becoming more common, Cowley says.
 Preparation, accordingly, has ramped up.